-Dotted lines indicate two of many possible paths of radio waves from a transmitter to a receiver as transmitted by reflection from the ionosphere layers.
+Dotted lines 1 and 2 indicate two of many possible paths of radio waves from a transmitter to a receiver as transmitted by reflection from the ionosphere layers.
 This picture, simple as it is, does in fact represent the basic mechanism of radio wave transmission over long distances.
 When we consider the variations of ionization and height of the layers with time, and the effects of the ionization upon the received intensity and the limits of transmissible frequency at any particular time, the picture loses its simplicity.
 However, most of the phenomena of long-distance radio transmission are completely explainable in terms of the ionosphere.

-Ionosphere Characteristics .- The principal ionosphere characteristics which control or determine long-distance radio transmission are the height and the ionization density of each of the ionosphere lavers.
+Ionosphere Characteristics .- The principal ionosphere characteristics which control or determine long-distance radio transmission are the height and the ionization density of each of the ionosphere layers.
 Since each layer has a certain thickness it is necessary to define the sense in which the term, height, is used.
 When a ray or train of waves is reflected by a layer, it is slowed down as soon as it starts to penetrate into the layer.
-The process of reflection thus goes on from the point at which the waves enter the layer until they have been fully turned down and leave the layer.
-This is true whether the waves travel vertically or obliquely to the iono-It is illustrated for the oblique case in Fig. 2. sphere.
-The waves follow a curved path in the layer until they emerge at the same vertical angle at which they entered.
-The time of transmission along the actual path BCD in the ionized layer is the same as would be required for transmission along the path BED if there were no ionized particles present.
+The process of reflection thus goes on from the place at which the waves enter the layer until they have been fully turned down and leave the layer.
+This is true whether the waves travel vertically or obliquely to the ionosphere.
+It is illustrated for the oblique case in Fig. 2.
+The waves follow a curved path in the layer until they emerge at a vertical angle equal to that at which they entered.
+The time of transmission along the actual path BCD in the ionized layer is, for the simple case, the same as would be required for transmission along the path BED if there were no ionized particles present.
 The height h from the ground to E, the intersection of the two projected straight parts of the path, is called the virtual height of the layer.
-This is the important quantity in all measurements and applications.
+This is an important quantity in all measurements and applications.

 The virtual height of a layer is measured by transmitting a radio signal from A, and receiving at F both the signal transmitted along the ground and the echo, or signal reflected by the ionosphere, and measuring the difference in time of arrival of the two.
-The signal is a special, very short pulse in order that the two may be separated in an oscillograph, as the time differences are mere thousandths of a second.
-The difference between the distance (AE +EF) and AF is found by multiplying the measured time difference by the velocity of light.
+Since the time differences are mere thousandths of a second, the signal is a very short pulse, in order that the ground-wave and reflection may be separated in an oscillograph.
+The difference between the distance (AE + EF) and AF is found by multiplying the measured time difference by the velocity of light.
 From this and the known distance AF, the virtual height h is calculated.
-It is usual to make AF zero, i.e., to transmit the signal vertically upward and receive it at the same place (and it is for this case that the term "virtual height" rigorously apolies).
-The virtual height varies somewhat with frequency.
+In practice, measuring equipment is calibrated directly in kilometers virtual height rather than time differences.
+It is usual to make AF zero, i.e., to transmit the signal vertically upward and receive it at the same place (and it is for this case that the term "virtual height" rigorously applies).
+The virtual height varies slightly with frequency of the radio waves used in the measurement.